Rudi Koertzen: Umpiring career

-Koertzen officiated in his first One Day International (ODI) on 9 December 1992, and in his first Test match later that month.
+Koertzen officiated in his first One Day International (ODI) on 9 December 1992, and in his first Test match later the same month.
 Both matches were contested between South Africa and India at Port Elizabeth, in the first series in which television replays were used to assist with run out decisions.
 Koertzen soon became well known for his manner of giving batters out.
 Due to the slow raising of his index finger, he became known as the "slow finger of death".
 This nickname originated from Daryll Cullinan, the South Africa batsman, who once asked Koertzen: “Why do you make me suffer and wait for that slow death decision?”

 Koertzen became a full-time International Cricket Council (ICC) umpire in 1997, and was one of the original members of the Elite Panel of ICC Umpires when it was founded in 2002.
 He went on to officiate in a record 209 ODIs – becoming the second umpire (after David Shepherd) to stand in 150 ODIs with the match between India and Pakistan at Abu Dhabi on 19 April 2006; he later surpassed Shepherd's record of 172 ODIs at the 2007 Cricket World Cup with the match between the West Indies and England in Barbados on 21 April 2007.
 His 200th ODI was the match between Ireland and Kenya at Dublin on 11 July 2009.
 He also became the second umpire, after Steve Bucknor, to stand in 100 Test matches with the second Test of the 2009 Ashes between England and Australia at Lord's on 16 July 2009, and eventually officiated in 108 Tests.

 Throughout his career, Koertzen was appointed to several high-profile matches, including Ashes series (he was one of the umpires during the famous 2005 Ashes) and series between India and Pakistan.
 In both the 2003 and 2007 Cricket World Cups, he officiated on-field in one of the semi-finals and was the third umpire in the final.
 He was also one of the on-field umpires for the final of the ICC Champions Trophy in both 2004 and 2006, and was selected to umpire in the ICC Super Series (Australia v World XI) in 2005, along with Simon Taufel, Aleem Dar and Darrell Hair.